Max Amann: Nazi career

 As a party official Amann lacked talent, being a poor speaker and debater.
-In addition, his handwriting was illegible, thus his Chief of Staff and deputy, Rolf Rienhardt, performed these duties for him.
+In addition, his handwriting was illegible, thus his chief of staff and deputy, Rolf Rienhardt, performed these duties for him.
 Poor handwriting can be attributed in part to the loss of his left arm in an accident with a firearm while hunting with Franz Ritter von Epp on 4 September 1931.

-Arrested by Allied troops after the war ended, Amann was deemed a Hauptschuldiger (Prominent Guilty Party) and sentenced to ten years in a labour camp on 8 September 1948.
+Arrested by American troops after the war ended, Amann was deemed a Hauptschuldiger (Major Offender) and sentenced to ten years in a labour camp on 8 September 1948.
 He was released in 1953, but was stripped of his property, pension rights and practically all of his fortune.
 Amann died on 30 March 1957, in Munich.

 Nazi-looted art

 In 2014, the Bavarian State Painting Collections discovered in the Pinakothek der Moderne's collection 14 art works that they suspected had belonged to Amann.
 The Pinakothek received the artworks in 1945 and could not detail their provenance enough to say whether they were looted or not.
 The German Lost Art Foundation listed the 10 paintings and 4 sculptures, which included works from Gabriel Mäleßkircher, Franz von Stuck, Friedrich Kaulbach and others, in the lostart.de database.